 Music is undergoing a metamorphosis in this part of the world with a steepness that will reach its zenith one day with the vast majority of people getting a cochleatic shock that they didn’t anticipate its happening.

-Back track to circa 2007 when there was the gradual shift from the Jay Q-Appietus Hiplife to something totally different.
+You doubt?
+Ok, let’s back track way back to circa 2007 when there was the gradual shift from the Jay Q-Appietus Hiplife to something totally different.

 The song was a hit and perhaps it urged more artists on to dabble with the language as a medium through which they should sing or rap their songs in.